LAION-AI/dataset-spec/README.md

 # dataset-spec
 Describe the format of image/text datasets

+## Metadata for image/text datasets

+If the dataset can be downloaded from image urls, Prefer distributing data publicly (eg on huggingface) as parquet files with these columns:
+* URL
+* TEXT
+If other information is available, feel free to provide it was well in other columns

 ## Image-Text-Datasets

 The format is a collection of tar files (that dataset format is called webdataset) containing images, captions and metadata